-Despite the destruction of many buildings during World War II, there are still some examples that can be seen today, for instance, the Olympiastadion in Berlin or the Triumphal Arch in Munich, designed by Albert Speer.
+Despite the destruction of many buildings during World War II, there are still some examples that can be seen today, for instance, the Triumphal Arch in Munich, designed by Albert Speer.
 The arch was never completed, but visitors can still see the remains of the structure today.

 Post-War Architecture in Germany refers to the period of architectural development in Germany after World War II, between 1945 and the mid-1960s.
 The country was left in ruins after the war, with many of its cities and towns destroyed.
 The reconstruction efforts focused on restoring the damaged infrastructure, rebuilding homes and public buildings, and creating new urban planning strategies.
 During this time, German architects were heavily influenced by modernist design principles and embraced new construction techniques and materials.
 They aimed to create functional and efficient buildings that reflected the changing social and economic conditions of post-war Germany.